Learn what's required for each field on the W2 form and for Box 12.

 |Box 3: Social Security wages||

 Reports the total amount of wages subject to Social Security taxes.
 For 2005, the Social Security tax is assessed on wages of $90,000 or less.
-If Box 3 shows an amount over $90,000, you will need to have your employer correct your W-2.
+If Box 3 shows an amount over $90,000, you'll need to have your employer correct your W-2.
 If your total wages are under $90,000, then the amounts reported in Boxes 1 and 3 should be the same.
-Tips reported to your employer are not included in the Box 3 amount.
+Tips reported to your employer aren't included in the Box 3 amount.
 Tip income is reported in Box 7.
 The amounts in Box 3 and Box 7 should equal either the amount in Box 1 or the $90,000 maximum wage base for Social Security taxes.

 |Box 4: Social Security tax withheld||